-The City's property taxes are levied annually on October 1st on the basis of the Appraisal District's assessed values as of January 1st of that calendar year.
+Property taxes attach as an enforceable lien on property as of January 1.
 Appraised values are established by the Appraisal District at market value and assessed at 100% of appraised value.
 Taxes are levied on October 1st and payable by the following January 31st, which comprise the collection dates for the current tax roll.
 The Lavaca County Tax Assessor and Collector bills, collects, and remits all ad valorem taxes.

-For the current budgetary year (2021), the City levied property taxes of \$0.2958 per \$100 of assessed valuation for maintenance and operations.
-The total net taxable valuation (after freeze) was \$142,895,636 for the 2021 tax year.
+For the 2023 tax year, the City levied property taxes of \$0.2662 per \$100 of assessed valuation for maintenance and operations.
+The total net taxable valuation (after freeze) was \$174,004,595.